16 Best Day Trips from Ljubljana, Slovenia

 One must-see in Maribor for wine lovers is the Old Vine, certified as the oldest surviving vine in the world.
 You’ll find it across the Old Bridge (Stari Most) in Lent, Maribor’s oldest area.
 The vine itself is a little anti-climactic, but wine lovers will rejoice in the chance to taste fine Slovenian wines at the Old Vine House.

 Craving a chance to save time and pack more into your day?
-Visit Maribor, Ptuj and the Slovenian wine region with the Maribor, Ptuj and Jeruzalem Day Trip from Ljubljana!
+Visit Maribor, Ptuj, and the Slovenian wine region with the Maribor, Ptuj and Jeruzalem Day Trip!

 How to get there

-Either the train or bus will be fine to get from Ljubljana to Maribor.
-Not all trains or buses are equally convenient though.
+Either the train or bus will be fine to get to Maribor.
+Not all trains or buses are equally convenient, though.

 The most suitable options for day trippers are the 8:05 train (1 hour and 50 minutes) and the 8:20 bus (1 hour and 40 minutes).
-Fast direct trains return to Ljubljana from Maribor every 2 hours until 19:48, while the last bus leaves Maribor for Ljubljana at 17:05.
+Fast direct trains return to Ljubljana from Maribor every 2 hours until 19:48.
+The last bus leaves Maribor for Ljubljana at 17:05.
 You can check train schedules here and bus schedules here.

 Koper